BLOG

 RightRev: Your Partner in Performance Obligation Tracking

-From identifying distinct goods and services (by ASC 606 and IFRS 15 definitions) to assigning appropriate revenue rules for each obligation, RightRev’s platform is built for scalable revenue management.
+From identifying distinct goods and services (by ASC 606 and IFRS 15 definitions) to assigning appropriate revenue rules for each performance obligation, RightRev’s platform is built for scalable revenue management.

 Whether your business deals with one-time sales, subscription models, or usage-based pricing, our configurable revenue rules and real-time visibility tools ensure every performance obligation gets tracked and reported accurately.